groundhopping packing list / Groundhopping Packliste

 camera (“professional”) – if you want to take pictures and photos of a higher quality, you should get an appropriate camera.
 You should note that you will be carrying these sometimes quite large devices, perhaps with accessories, with you all the time.
 This can be exhausting and in some regions of the world it is better to travel unobtrusively.
 Depending on the destination, the photo friends should estimate how far a big camera is absolutely necessary and how much you want to carry around with you.

-When it comes to photos you should ask yourself this question: Is it worth all the costs for an expensive camera as well as its equipment and all the effort, just so that weeks later somebody looks at your photographically valuable and for hours laboriously worked on photo for two seconds on a 6×10 cm screen during the visit to the toilet and wipes it after 2 seconds?
+When it comes to photos you should ask yourself this question: Is it worth all the costs for an expensive camera as well as its equipment and all the effort, just so that weeks later somebody looks at your photographically valuable and for hours laboriously worked on photo for a Shirt moment on a 6×10 cm screen during the visit to the toilet and wipes it after 2 seconds?

 power adapter – in many countries there are different sockets / plugs and voltages.
 This already starts in Germany for example.
 Therefore it is recommended to carry such an adapter with you.
 Especially, because most of the cheaper accommodations are not so service-oriented and have such adapters for their guests, but there are also well-positioned accommodations that provide adapters.
 It can be annoying, time-consuming and cost-intensive to get an adapter on site.